Thursday, June 16, 2011

 What you really want to hear is what I have been up to.
 This may take a while, so I will break it up into three parts: Jordan and Egypt highlights, Salalah, Another Day in the Life of Lydia.

 Back in early April I visited Jordan and Egypt.
 I went to Jerash, Petra, Amman, Cairo and Luxor.
-It was great to hang out with the Marczaks and Emily.
-I be"held" the Giza pyramids and finally rode a camel.

 I had mixed feelings about Egypt.
 I am glad I went, but it wasn't the most pleasant place to visit.
 And then again, I should not complain about seeing Karnak Temple, Hapshipsut's Temple, or The Valley of the Kings.
 Oh and a mummy.
 Actually I will complain about seeing the mummies at the Egypt Museum.
 That was creepy.
 Scientifically speaking, it was fascinating to see the pause in the decaying process.
 Emotionally and psychologically speaking, why did I pay did see a corpse?
 Pictures weren't allowed, so you will have to go there yourself.
 I should have bought more post cards.